squishy-scsi/squishy/docs/web/introduction.md

 The Squishy gateware works in combination with the hardware to allow for the rapid and flexible development of devices that can be used to interact with various SCSI devices.

-The [gateware library](./library/gateware/index.md) allows for applets to be built on the Squishy platform, and for other devices that wish to leverage SCSI in some aspect of their design to do so with the Amaranth HDL.
+The [gateware library](./library/gateware/index.md) allows for applets to be built on the Squishy platform, and for other devices that wish to leverage SCSI in some aspect of their design to do so with [Torii HDL](https://github.com/shrine-maiden-heavy-industries/torii-hdl).

 For more information, see the gateware library documentation.